kitspace/awesome-electronics/README.md

 - [KiCad Gerbview](http://kicad-pcb.org/) - The KiCAD gerber viewer

+## Miscellaneous Web Services
+- [Eyrie.io](https://eyrie.io) for viewing Eagle and KiCAD designs online
+- [Hackaday.io](https://hackaday.io) a social site for sharing projects from the popular blog.
+- [Kitnic.it](https://kitnic.it) project sharing site that lets you easily buy the parts from yours truly.

 ## Free EDA Packages
 - [KiCAD](http://kicad-pcb.org/) - Open source EDA package with push and shove router, differential pairs and much more.
 - [Eagle](https://cadsoft.io/) - One of the most popular EDA packages due to it's (board size restricted) free version.